RobRoseKnows/umbc-cs-projects/umbc-cs461/projs/proj1/report.md

   - `Unique(Barcode)` since bacodes should be unique for each weather station.
   - `Unique(Location)` There shouldn't be a need for more than one weather station at the same location so I feel we can also put a Unique constraint on this point.
+  - `ForeignKey(Barcode) -> Barcodes(Barcodes)` since barcodes should be unique accross
+    all tables.
+- Barcodes
+  - The primary key on `Barcode` means it will be unique.

 ### Justification